aminrj/aminrj.github.io/_posts/2026-03-04-openclaw-secure-deployment.md

 ## Final thoughts

-OpenClaw represents the cutting edge of what personal AI agents can do — and by extension, the cutting edge of what can go wrong.
 The ClawHavoc campaign, the exposed instances, and the CVE disclosures are not edge cases.
-They are the predictable consequences of deploying powerful autonomous systems without security-first design.
+They're the predictable consequences of deploying powerful autonomous systems without security-first design.

-The approach I have documented here is not theoretical.
-It is what I run daily to stay current on AI security research while maintaining the operational discipline that my background in security demands.
-The core principle is simple: **treat your AI agent like a junior employee with root access.** Give it the minimum permissions it needs, verify its work, and always have a way to shut it down.
+What I've documented here is what I actually run.
+The core principle is simple: treat your AI agent like a junior employee with root access.
+Give it the minimum permissions it needs, verify its work, and always have a way to shut it down.

-The future of personal AI is agentic.
-The question is not whether you will use tools like OpenClaw, but whether you will use them securely.
-I hope this guide helps you make the right choice.

 ---